Dreamland Recording Studios: History

 In 1991, Graham Parker recorded his album Struck by Lightning at the studio.

-In 2003, the studio was closed to commercial projects amidst steeply declining revenues in the music industry, (with the exception of opening at Mick Guzauski's request for the Old 97's 2004 album, Drag It Up.
+In 2003, amidst steeply declining revenues in the music industry, the studio was closed to commercial projects (with the exception of opening at Mick Guzauski's request for the Old 97's 2004 album, Drag It Up).
 In 2008, Dreamland was re-opened.
 Today, the studio is managed by drummer and composer Jerry Marotta.